City of Hope’s Arthur D. Riggs, Ph.D., a world-renowned expert in molecular biology and diabetes, and his wife, Jane, established the chair

-Arthur D. Riggs, a world-renowned expert in molecular biology and diabetes, is best known for his role in the development of technology that led to the first synthetic human insulin for patients.
+Arthur D. Riggs, a world-renowned expert in molecular biology and diabetes, was best known for his role in the development of technology that led to the first synthetic human insulin for patients.
 In 1979, Riggs received the JDRF Award for work that resulted in the bacterial production of human insulin.
 This work led to the birth of the biotechnology industry.

 Now, through the Arthur D. Riggs Distinguished Chair in Diabetes & Metabolism Research, the couple’s philanthropy will help sustain patient-focused research in search of a cure for diabetes and other diseases.

-Riggs received his bachelor’s degree from University of California Riverside and his doctorate in biochemistry from the California Institute of Technology.
+Riggs received his bachelor’s degree from University of California, Riverside, and his doctorate in biochemistry from the California Institute of Technology.
 He was elected to the United States National Academy of Sciences in 2006 and in 2008 received the Distinguished Alumni Award from the California Institute of Technology.
 His wife, Jane, grew up in San Diego, and also received her bachelor’s degree from UC Riverside.
 She has worked as a teacher and raised their family of three children.